KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Proxy Extensions.md

 - `trimmedDocumentContextAfterInput`
 - `trimmedDocumentContextBeforeInput`

-These extensions are used by the library, but you can probably find some use for them as well.
+These properties return the trimmed text before and after the input cursor.

+Note that keyboard extensions don't have access to all text in the text document, which means that these properties will just give you the text closest to the input cursor.
+[KeyboardKit Pro][Pro] however adds ways to get all the text.

 ## Delete

-By default, the proxy only lets you delete backwards a single time.
-KeyboardKit extends this functionality:
+KeyboardKit extends the text document proxy's by default limited functionality of only being able to delete backwards a single time:

 - `deleteBackward(times:)`
 - `deleteBackward(range:)`